Kito-Ackerman/KitoDots/README.md

 # KitoDots
-Dotfiles for xmonad and awesome inspired bi DistroTube
+Dotfiles for xmonad ,awesome and openbox

+look at master this branch is bugged